techwithbibek/Writings/celpip.md

 <br/> Time sequence connectors: First of all, To start with, and then, next, after/afterwards, second/third/fourth/etc, In the end, Finally, Because of this/thanks to this

 There are many and one of them is ...
-To begin with/first of all/To start with/..
+<br/>To begin with/first of all/To start with/..
-Given that/Despite/In spite of/ Eventhough/ Although Finally/Because of this/ In the end/ From this experience/ Thanks to this/ This experience taught me/ Lesson learned..
+<br/>Given that/Despite/In spite of/ Eventhough/ Although
+<br/>Finally/Because of this/ In the end/ From this experience/ Thanks to this/ This experience taught me/ Lesson learned..

 **Speaking Part 3: Describing a scene**